On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Adaptive iterative hard thresholding recovery methods

 \begin{theorem}[Analysis of TrimTIHT] Consider a tensor $\tX^\ast \in \R^{n \times n \dots \times n}$ of HOSVD rank $\vr = (r,r, \dots,r)$ (or CP rank $r$).
 Let $\tR^t = \tX^t - \tX^\ast$ be the residuals of the TrimTIHT \cref{alg:trimtiht} applied to the linear measurements $ \vb = \mathcal{A}(\tX^\ast)$.
 Recall that the dynamic of \cref{alg:trimtiht} is defined by a trimmed sub-matrix $\mat{A}_t$ of the matricization $\mat{A} \in \R^{m \times n^d}$ of the measurement operator $\mathcal{A}$, defined as per \eqref{def:truncated-A}.
 Then,

 where

 Here, $P_{\Omega_t}$ denotes the orthogonal projection operator onto a linear subspace $\Omega_t$. \end{theorem}

-\begin{remark} Before proceeding to the proof of \cref{thm:main_path}, let's discuss the result: \begin{itemize} \item We focus on a version of exact low-rank recovery problem for brevity of the result.
+\begin{remark} Before proceeding to the proof of \cref{thm:main_path}, let us discuss the result: \begin{itemize} \item We focus on a version of the exact low-rank recovery problem for brevity of the result.
 It is possible to obtain the noisy low-rank recovery version of Theorem~\ref{thm:main_path} via a similar analysis. \item \textbf{On $\xi_t$:} From \cref{thm:opt_hosvd_approx} and \cref{thm:opt_cp_approx}, we know that one can make $\xi_t$ arbitrarily small in the HOSVD-rank case, and in the CP-rank case under some additional boundedness assumptions.
 However, as previously noted, the algorithms we do use in practice for low-rank approximation might not have as good a guarantee.
-In the above theorem, we provide a flexible analysis, so that the convergence rate is based on the level of low-rank approximation error at each iteration.
+In the above theorem, we provide a flexible analysis that allows the convergence rate to be based on the level of low-rank approximation error at each iteration.